SamsungInternet/SamsungBluetoothWiFiManager/bleno/bluetooth-wifi-manager/config/README.md

 The Samsung Bluetooth WiFi Manager has a service configuration script which can be used to setup your system to do this.
 Follow the installation and setup steps below.

 ## Copy Your Service Profile
-You need to copy the service profile script to the /etc/systemd/system dir as an admin (root) user:
+You need to copy the service profile script to the /etc/systemd/system dir as an admin (root) user, hence from the root folder of this project in a terminal type:

+     /> cd bleno/bluetooth-wifi-manager/config/
-     /> sudo cp config/bluetooth-wifi-manager.service /etc/systemd/system/
+     /> sudo cp bluetooth-wifi-manager.service /etc/systemd/system/

 ## Enable Your New Service
 Once the new service profile is copied into the 'unit' systemd directory you need to set permissions on the file and enable it.
-To do this do:
+To do this do from a terminal type:

      /> sudo chmod 664 /etc/systemd/system/bluetooth-wifi-manager.service
      /> systemctl daemon-reload

 ## Start Your New Bluetooth WiFi Manager Service
 You can now start the service from the command line and check it's working.
 First check the 'Status' and then 'Start' the service:
-First Check Status:
+First Check Status, from the command line type:

      />  sudo service bluetooth-wifi-manager status
      ● bluetooth-wifi-manager.service - Bluetooth WiFi Manager Service